When I packed up and moved to the Pensacola area from the Houston, Texas-metropolis years ago, I didn’t look back.

 I came here for the amazing coastal outdoor lifestyle and small-town coziness with the understanding I’d be giving up some of the big-city benefits, including attending musicals, theater and ballets.

 How naïve I was.

 Many visitors are pleasantly surprised to discover this too.
-We even bear the distinction of having the oldest Symphony in Florida, founded in 1926, and a seasoned Opera in its 34th year.
-These have helped fuel a growing creative class that continue to feed and expand our cultural offerings.
+We even bear the distinction of having the oldest Symphony in Florida, founded in 1926, and a seasoned Opera.
+These have helped fuel a growing creative class that continues to feed and expand our cultural offerings.

 If you’re ready to feed your cultural muse, here are some tantalizing offerings.

 Founded circa 1926, Pensacola Symphony Orchestra has come a long way from its humble beginnings as the Pensacola Philharmonic Orchestra and Military Band, performing free concerts in a high school auditorium.
 Today the Symphony performs in the beautiful, historic Saenger Theatre in the heart of downtown Pensacola.
 Symphony-goers can always count the Symphony Orchestra delivering a fresh menu of diverse programs that evoke emotion and inspire.
 You will surely want to reserve your tickets early for these performances.

 Touting itself as the Big-City Opera with small-town charm, Pensacola Opera delivers on that moniker with beautifully staged and perfectly performed productions.